Great Dalby

 Great Dalby is a village and former civil parish, now in the parish of Burton and Dalby, in the Melton district, in the county of Leicestershire, England, with a population of between 300 and 400.
 It is referred to in some UK census records as Dalby Magna.
 It is 3 miles south of Melton Mowbray.

 History

 The parish church of St. Swithun was originally built during the 13th century and renovated several times since then.
 It is a Grade II* listed building.

-The village's name derives from the Old English dalr-by meaning 'farm/settlement in a valley'.
+The village's name derives from the Old Norse dalr-by meaning 'farm/settlement in a valley'.Several villages in Denmark are also called Dalby.

 In 1931 the parish had a population of 323.
 On 1 April 1936 the parish was abolished and to form "Burton and Dalby".